-Eight years of successfull cooperationSince 2009, the Wadden Sea countries and Korea have been cooperating to enhance awareness for the protection of tidal flat ecosystems worldwide
+Nine years of successfull cooperationSince 2009, the Wadden Sea countries and Korea have been cooperating to enhance awareness for the protection of tidal flat ecosystems worldwide

 The Korean tidal flats and the Wadden Sea belong to the worldwide largest and most important coastal tidal flat ecosystems.
 Therefore, there is mutual interest in supporting each other in the protection of these ecosystems and exchange of experiences in management, monitoring and research.

-The new publication summarize the work done in the framework of Memorandum of Understanding (MoU) between Korea and the Wadden Sea on conservation and management of tidal flats.
+Below is a summary of the work done in the framework of Memorandum of Understanding (MoU) between Korea and the Wadden Sea on conservation and management of tidal flats.
 The MoU was concluded at the International Scientific Wadden Sea Symposium in Wilhelmshaven in March 2009.

 Almost 240 experts have participated in the exchange since then which has invovled in total over 2,100 persons at both sites.
 The MoU has raised the profile of both areas regarding protection of tidal flats nationally and internationally, underlined the necessity to provide scientific knowledge for management, strengthened the capacity for communication and education, and provided many valuable examples for practitioners which they can apply at their site.